When I say that my mental health struggle was a matter of life and death,

 St. Joseph Hoag Health did for me?
 They saved my life.

-14, I joined St. Joseph Hoag Health and the Los Angeles Angels to draw
+On June 14, John joined St. Joseph Hoag Health and the Los Angeles Angels

-attention to mental health programs available in Orange County.
-Before
+to draw attention to mental health programs available in Orange County.

-the game, we lifted up gloves to form the message, “You are not
+Before the game, they lifted up gloves to form the message, “You

-alone” on the field during warm ups.
-I was honored to have thrown
+are not alone” on the field during warm ups.
+John also threw out

 My Turning Point